Introduction and curation by GB Arrington, Principal, GB Place Making, Portland, OR

 Development adjacent to transit is not TOD.
 Nor is TOD a single project.
 TOD is a district, a collection of uses, a community that has been shaped by transit in terms of: greater density than the community average, less parking, a better public realm, a mix of uses, being very walkable and taming the car to make it behave.

 Most of us know something about TOD.
-But just as Columbus had to “unlearn” the world was flat to discover America, we have to unlearn some commonly held TOD beliefs if we want to be more effective.
+But we have to unlearn some commonly held TOD beliefs if we want to be more effective.
 The influence of mode, distance, transit design and what success looks like are worthy of reevaluation.

 – GB Arrington is one of the world’s most respected innovators in Transit Oriented Development (TOD).
 GB specializes in TOD and linking the design of transit to enable development.
 He and his wife, Cathy live in a TOD in Portland, Oregon.
 GB is one of the founders of the Rail~Volution conference.